View MARGARET MURDOCK's Obituary on theledger.com and share memories

 POLK CITY - Margaret Murdock, age 91, of Polk City, FL passed away on June 6, 2019.

-A native of Plymouth, Massachusetts, she was the daughter of the late Everett and Abbie Ann Wiliams.
+A native of Plymouth, Massachusetts, she was the daughter of the late Everett and Abiean Wiliams.

-Survivors include son: Robert Murdock, Jr. (Nanci), siblings: Jeanette Deleon, Edward Williams, Everett Williams and 1 grandchild Thomas Murdock.
+Survivors include son: Robert Murdock, Jr. (Nancie), siblings: Jeanette Deleon, Edward Williams, Everett Williams and 1 grandchild Thomas Murdock.

 Margaret worked for Reed and Barton Company in Norton, Massachusetts for 44 years.